christianalfoni/EmptyBox/posts/2016_04_06_CycleJS-driven-by-state.md

 1. It is a lot simpler to add new state and get an overview of existing state
 2. When some piece of your UI (or something else) produces new state you want that to be available to any part of your UI

 So let us add a **StateStoreDriver** using [ImmutableJS](http://facebook.github.io/immutable-js/).
-Immutable JS makes sure we do not make any state changes from our views and it will allow for render optimizations by doing shallow checking of state.
+Immutable JS makes sure we do not make any state changes inside views and it will allow for render optimizations by doing shallow checking of state.

 ```javascript